How to Become a Oral and Maxillofacial Surgeons in Minnesota

 Obtain Minnesota licensure or certification

 Minnesota may require specific licensing or professional certification for oral and maxillofacial surgeonss.
-Requirements vary by state — contact the Minnesota Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Minnesota Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Minnesota

-Minnesota has an active job market for oral and maxillofacial surgeons.
+Minnesota employs 40 oral and maxillofacial surgeons.

 Oral and Maxillofacial Surgeons careers in other states